Roguelazer/onepasswordpy/README.markdown

 * simplejson
 * cryptography

+In addition to that, you also need to have following crypto libs installed on your system:

+* On Ubuntu ( openssl-dev , libffi-dev )
+* On RHEL/SuSE ( openssl-devel, libffi48-devel )

 This is a human-readable denormalized list; for the actual list, look at `setup.py`.

 There are three different providers for the most expensive crypto operation